Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 	- g_verboseLevel = 1
 	- g_enableVideoRecording = false
 5. `Open This Test` in Rapise.
 It is a shortcut for [Open a test from SpiraTest](/Guide/spiratest_integration/#opening-a-test-from-spiratest).
+6. `Rename` a test case or a test case folder.
+7. `Delete` a test case.
+8. `Open in Spira` - open current item in a browser window.

 !!! note
 	For execution of a test case on a selected automation host (#2) - Rapise will use a special test set with the name of the automation host.